brob/jekyll-portfolio/site-src/_posts/2019-06-10-routing-contact-form-submissions-to-different-addresses-with-netlify-zapier-and-sendgrid.md

 We'll continue to use Netlify's basic form functionality.
 I find the functionality I get out of the box with their forms to be worth it.
 I'll take spam protection with no code, thank you very much!

-### Setting up our email provider: SendGrid
+### Setting Up Our Email Provider: SendGrid

 First, set up an account with SendGrid.
 From there, you'll need an API key for your application.
 It's best to store this in your Netlify environment variables.
-Netlify's Dev CLI will sync your environment variables from your account down to your local version.
+Netlify's Dev CLI will sync your environment variables from your account to your local version.

 Next, we'll need to grab the Node SendGrid package.

 {% highlight bash %}npm install --save @sendgrid/mail{% endhighlight %}

-In our `contact-route.js` function, we'll need to include the SendGrid package an initialize the script with our API key.
+In our `contact-route.js` function, we'll need to include the SendGrid package and initialize the script with our API key.

 {% highlight js %}
 const sgMail = require('@sendgrid/mail');
 sgMail.setApiKey(process.env.SENDGRID_API_KEY);
 {% endhighlight %}

-### Parse the form submission
+### Parse the Form Submission

-Inside of our handler function, we'll want to parse the form data in a way that will make sense for SendGrid to use.
+Inside our handler function, we'll want to parse the form data in a way that will make sense for SendGrid to use.

 Netlify's form webhook will send us the data as the event's body.
 We'll need to turn that data into JSON.